 Places To Eat Nearby

-Stonehenge is set in a secluded rural heritage site on Salisbury Plain so there are few restaurants and cafes in the immediate area.
-However, you will inevitably need to eat so we will provide details about the nearest options.
-Also, why not have a read of 10 places to eat in Stonehenge for other options.
+Stonehenge is set in a secluded rural heritage site on Salisbury Plain, so there are few restaurants and cafés in the immediate area.
+However, you will inevitably need to eat, so here are a few places nearby to get something to eat.
+For more options, see our article on the best restaurants near Stonehenge.